apache/cloudstack-documentation/source/adminguide/nas_plugin.rst

 Using the NAS Backup and Recovery Plugin
 ----------------------------------------
 To use the NAS Backup and Recovery Plugin, the Backup and Recovery framework needs to be enabled first.
-Then the backup plugin 'nas' needs to be enabled on either the global setting or on the zone settings.
+Then the backup plugin 'nas' needs to be enabled on either the global or zone settings.

 ================================= ========================
 Configuration                     Value